BryanC05/E-Commerce-Order-Log-System/README.md

 docker compose exec laravel-app php artisan install:api
 ```

-4. Access the Dashboard (UI) 🖥️
+### 4\.
+Access the Dashboard (UI) 🖥️
 Open your browser and visit: 👉 http://localhost:8000/dashboard.html

-This dashboard simulates the frontend application.
-You can click the "Checkout Now" button to trigger a transaction and watch the logs appear in real-time via WebSockets.
+*This dashboard simulates the frontend application.
+You can click the "Checkout Now" button to trigger a transaction and watch the logs appear in real-time via WebSockets.*

 -----